pecknigel/learning-resources/tenets.md

 # Tenets of Software Engineering

+A.k.a.
+101 tenets.
+Or at least it’s looking like getting towards that.

-These are tenets to guide and assist on your way to becoming an accomplished software engineer.
+These are tenets to guide and assist you on your way to becoming an accomplished software engineer.

 ## It’s Not About How to Code